Are sunbeds safe?

 An increasing number of people prepare to bare their bits for the summer months by baking their bodies on sunbeds.
 But this kind of artificial tan does not protect against sunburn, and the long-term consequences of using a sunbed can be serious.

 Malignant melanoma, the worst form of skin cancer, has become the third most common cancer seen in 15-24-year olds and is now the fastest growing cancer in Britain.
-Premature aging of the skin as well as eye diseases (if the correct precautions are not taken) are concerning side-effects affecting many people, but beware that symptoms can take as much as 20 years to appear.
+Premature ageing of the skin as well as eye diseases (if the correct precautions are not taken) are concerning side-effects affecting many people, but beware that symptoms can take as much as 20 years to appear.
 Tanning can also cause dry, itchy skin with blotches.

 Limiting the risks of using sunbeds:

-• The World Health Organisation (WHO) recommends that you should not exceed two sessions per week, for no more than 30 weeks of the year;
+• The World Health Organisation (WHO) recommends that you should not exceed two sessions per week, for no more than 30 weeks of the year.

-• Teenagers should never use sunbeds;
+• Teenagers should never use sunbeds.

-• People with very fair skin (type I or type II) should stay away altogether;
+• People with very fair skin (type I or type II) should stay away altogether.

-• People with a lot of freckles or moles should not use sunbeds, or if they chose to do so, take extra care and be vigilant about any changes to freckles or moles;
+• People with a lot of freckles or moles should not use sunbeds, or if they chose to do so, take extra care and be vigilant about any changes to freckles or moles.

-• People who have had skin cancer or have a family history of the disease should not use sunbeds;
+• People who have had skin cancer or have a family history of the disease should not use sunbeds.

-• People using medication that could make their skin more sensitive to UV should not use sunbeds;
+• People using medication that could make their skin more sensitive to UV should not use sunbeds.

-• Goggles should be worn to protect the eyes from cataracts and other eye diseases;
+• Goggles should be worn to protect the eyes from cataracts and other eye diseases.

 • Always use sunscreen with SPF 15 or higher when out in the sun.